-This feature allows you to automatically find and import archives stored anywhere on your account.
-This means that you can upload backup archives anywhere in your site's folder structure, or even on a private off-site directory and Akeeba Backup will be able to import them.
+This feature allows you to find archives stored anywhere on your hosting account and import them as backup records in Akeeba Backup, visible in its Manage Backups page.
+This means that you can upload backup archives anywhere in your site's folder structure, or even in a directory outside your site's root and Akeeba Backup will be able to import them.
 All backup archives are imported as backup records of the default backup profile (profile with ID #1) and can be restored just like any other backup archive.

-In order to launch this feature, go to the Manage Backups (formerly "Administer Backup Files") page and click on the Discover and import archives button on the toolbar.
+In order to launch this feature, go to the Manage Backups page and click on the Import archives button in the toolbar.
 A new page appears which lets you select a directory.
+Alternatively, go to the Control Panel page and click on the Import archives button.

-Since Akeeba Backup 3.4.a1 you have the option to import archives from Amazon S3.
-Click the link directly above the directory selection box.
-It will take you to a slightly different page where you can enter the connection credentials to your S3 account and allow you to browse for ZIP and JPA files to import.
+You also have the option to import archives from Amazon S3.
+Click the Import Archives from S3 button directly above the directory selection box.
+It will take you to a slightly different page where you can enter the connection credentials to your S3 account and allow you to browse for ZIP, JPA or JPS files to import.

-The "Discover and Import archives" page
+The "Import archives" page